benbrastmckie/VSCodium/README.md

 # [Introduction](#Table-of-Contents)

-This repository aims to gather resources for using VSCode to write in LaTeX, Markdown, and Python.
+This repository aims to gather resources for using VSCodium to write in LaTeX, Markdown, and Python.
-VSCode offers a nice sweet of features while being extremely accessible.
+VSCodium offers a nice sweet of features while being extremely accessible.
 By contrast, TexShop and TexMaker are painfully austere, offering none of the resources of a modern editor (e.g., LSP support, snippets, Git integration, etc.), Overleaf leaves its users stuck in the browser, and [NeoVim](https://github.com/benbrastmckie/.config) is much more difficult to install, configure, and learn to use.

-The instructions below aim to streamline the process of adopting VSCode as your daily driver for working with LaTeX and Mardown files with Python as a bonus.
+The instructions below aim to streamline the process of adopting VSCodium as your daily driver for working with LaTeX and Mardown files with Python as a bonus.
 This configuration provides a place to start and is easily adapted and extended.
-Note that if you want to collaborate with others using Overleaf, it is possible to add Overleaf projects as remotes from which you can push and pull changes right from within VSCode.
+Note that if you want to collaborate with others using Overleaf, it is possible to add Overleaf projects as remotes from which you can push and pull changes right from within VSCodium.
 These details will be described [below](#Overleaf).

 If you run into trouble, feel free to open an [issue](https://github.com/benbrastmckie/VSCode/issues) in this repository, checking first to see that your issue was not already answered (search for both closed and open issues).